williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

   - notes
 ---

-<em>Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.</em> <a href="https://bitcoin.org/en/"> - bitcoin.org</a>
+<em>Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.</em> <a href="https://bitcoin.org/en/" target="_blank"> - bitcoin.org</a>

 <b>Background</b>: the Bitcoin white paper was released under the pseudo-name Satoshi Nakamoto on 2008-10-31, poignantly this was a time when the traditional banking system was in turmoil at the onset of a global financial crisis.
-The identity of Satoshi Nakamoto is not known, with some speculating that Satoshi is actually a group rather than an individual.
+The identity of Author Satoshi Nakamoto is not known, with some speculating that Satoshi is actually a group rather than an individual.
 Satoshi circulated the Bitcoin paper on an internet mailing list for Cypherpunks, a group of activists that advocate the use of cryptography and privacy enhancing technologies as a route to social and political change.
 Creating a digital money independent of the traditional banking system for use on the internet had been a long term aspiration of the libertarian minded Cypherpunks.
 Ironically, much of the cryptography underpinning the sometimes lofty idealism of the Cypherpunk movement was developed in the 1970s within government intelligence agencies the NSA (USA) and GCHQ (UK).

 <b>Motivation</b>: in this post I will give additional commentary on the Bitcoin white paper, as well as definitions, and links to resources.
-I will quote the paper verbatim in the grey boxes, and highlight to define or further explain.
-On first reading the paper can seem sparse and obtuse, but with sufficient context and understanding I hope to demonstrate to you it's elegance, and momentous implications.
+I will quote the paper verbatim in the grey boxes, and highlight text to be defined or further explained.
 The paper mainly describes the technical mechanisms underpinning the Bitcoin blockchain, but also touches on issues in banking, monetary policy, and incentive structures.
 The brilliance of the Bitcoin protocol is in the design of a system combining cryptographic techniques in a peer-to-peer network that has a concept of memory, with a self-regulating system of incentives.
+On first reading the paper can seem sparse and obtuse, but with sufficient context and understanding I hope to demonstrate to you it's elegance, and momentous implications.

 #### Links:
 * <a href="https://bitcoin.org/bitcoin.pdf" target="_blank">Bitcoin white paper</a>
-* <a href="https://www.activism.net/cypherpunk/manifesto.html">Cypherpunk Manifesto</a>
+* <a href="https://www.activism.net/cypherpunk/manifesto.html" target="_blank">Cypherpunk Manifesto</a>

 ## Abstract
 ---